MD–PhD

 The Doctor of Medicine–Doctor of Philosophy (MD–PhD) is a dual doctoral program for physician–scientists, combining the professional training of the Doctor of Medicine (M.D.) degree with the research program of the Doctor of Philosophy (Ph.D.) degree.

-In the United States, the National Institutes of Health currently provides 50 medical schools with Medical Scientist Training Program grants that support the training of students in MD–PhD programs through tuition and stipend allowances.
+In the United States, the National Institutes of Health as of February 2023 provided 50 medical schools with Medical Scientist Training Program grants that supported the training of students in MD–PhD programs through tuition and stipend allowances.
 These programs are often competitive, with some admitting as few as two students per academic year.

 The MCAT score and GPA of MD–PhD matriculants are often higher than MD only matriculants.

 Training programs

 In the United States, MD–PhD degrees can be obtained through dual-degree programs offered at some medical schools.
 The idea for an integrated training program began at Case Western Reserve University School of Medicine in 1956 and quickly spread to other research medical schools.